 If you are on a medical disability leave of absence, you must return to work when your physician or a Firm appointed physician determines you are able to resume normal duties.
 Creedon PLLC requires a physician’s release prior to your reinstatement on the active payroll.

 EMPLOYEE GOALS AND EXPECTATIONS

-Before the beginning of each calendar year, employees will fill out a “Goals, Expectations, and Self-Evaluation” form for the next calendar year.
+Before the beginning of each calendar year, employees will meet with a Managing Attorney to determine goals and expectations for the next calendar year.
 Employee compensation will be based in part on meeting these goals and expectations.
 The Firm will conduct periodic reviews to provide employees feedback on progress meeting these goals and expectations.